Blubber (novel)

 Blubber is a children's novel by Judy Blume first published in 1974.
-The narrator of the story is Jill Brenner, a Pennsylvania fifth-grader who joins her classmates in ostracizing and bullying Linda, an awkward and overweight girl.
+The narrator is Jill Brenner, a Pennsylvania fifth-grader who joins her classmates in ostracizing and bullying Linda Fischer, an awkward and overweight girl.
 Linda gives an oral class report about whales and is hence nicknamed "Blubber" by her peers.

 Plot

 The story takes place in Radnor, Pennsylvania, a suburb of Philadelphia.

 The entire class ostracizes Linda.
-Although she is not the heaviest student in their class, Wendy and her best friend and sidekick Caroline are Linda's chief tormentors and bully her both physically and psychologically (forcing her to say things such as "I am Blubber, the Smelly Whale of Class 206").
+Although she is not the heaviest student in their class, Wendy and her best friend and sidekick Caroline are Linda's chief tormentors and bully her physically and psychologically (forcing her to say things such as "I am Blubber, the Smelly Whale of Class 206").
 As a member of Wendy's clique, Jill participates in the bullying without remorse, though Wendy and Caroline are usually the instigators.
 Linda confronts Jill and threatens her with revenge after one incident, but Jill dismisses the threat, confident of her status and protection as one of Wendy's circle.

-Jill and her friend Tracy play a prank on their grouch of a neighbor, Mr. Machinist, on Halloween, stuffing raw rotten eggs into his mailbox, but are later identified from a photo taken by Mr. Machinist and are made to rake the leaves in his backyard as punishment.
-While raking, Jill and Tracy find they need to use the restroom.
+On Halloween, Jill and her best friend Tracy play a prank on their grouch of a neighbor, Mr. Machinist, by stuffing raw rotten eggs into his mailbox.
+However, they are later identified from a photo taken by Mr. Machinist and are made to rake leaves in his backyard as punishment.
+While raking, Jill and Tracy need to use the restroom.
 They urinate all over Mr. Machinist's trees as a sort of payback.

-Remembering Linda's threat, Jill suspects that "Blubber" was the one who tattled on her and Tracy; Tracy, however, suspects Wendy and Caroline, which infuriates Wendy.
+Remembering Linda's threat, Jill suspects "Blubber" was the one who tattled on her and Tracy.
+Tracy, however, suspects Wendy and Caroline, which infuriates Wendy.
 To appease Wendy, Jill suggests that the class hold a mock trial for Linda (with Wendy, naturally, as judge, and a jury made up of several classmates).
 To this suggestion, Tracy remarks that she thinks Jill is scared of Wendy.
-Jill soon realizes that Tracy is right.
+Jill soon realizes Tracy is right.